The goal? Helping cities develop sustainable spatial planning strategies that include AVs.

 - Almere, Netherlands (design infrastructure of 4 new districts)

-- Inverness, Scotland (connect Inverness airport with train station and new district Tornagrain)
+- Inverness, Scotland (connect Inverness airport with a train station and new district Tornagrain)